-The term bootcamp used to conjure up images of a scary military man shouting at you to run faster, do more push ups or to “get those knees up”, but these days sports stars, fitness influencers and celebrities all swear by these intense fitness classes to help shed those pounds and help to improve their endurance, strength and speed.
+The term ‘bootcamp’ once conjured up images of an intense officer shouting at you to run faster, do more push ups or to “get those knees up”, but these days sports stars, fitness influencers and celebrities all swear by bootcamp training to help shed pounds and to improve their endurance, strength and speed.

-As a personal trainer, it’s a smart idea to offer your clients a range of training methods to keep things interesting (not to mention the good business sense it makes from being able to market another service to your clients and the resulting increase to your earning potential).
+As a Personal Trainer, it’s a smart idea to offer your clients a range of training methods to widen your fitness offering, as well as a chance to market another service which could result in an increase to your earning potential.

-Whether it’s one-on-one or a group session, running a bootcamp class is a fantastic way to help your clients shed those stubborn pounds and improve their overall fitness.
+Whether it’s one-on-one or a group session, running an outdoor bootcamp class is a fantastic way to help your clients shed those stubborn pounds and improve their overall fitness.

-What are the benefits of running a fitness bootcamp?
+What are the benefits of running an outdoor fitness bootcamp?

 - You’ll be able to train a group of people at one time, which means that you’ll be able to earn more in one hour than a one-to-one training session with a client

 - It’s great for the clients who need to keep their training varied